Multi-Variable Analyzer

 3. Minor Parameters (< 0.3): Wide tolerance acceptable, focus elsewhere

-1. Baseline Assessment: Enter current parameters, review quality score and defect probability
+1. Baseline Assessment: Enter current parameters, then compare quality score and defect-likelihood signals

-2. Identify Issues: Check which defects have high probability
+2. Identify Issues: Check which defects have elevated model signals

-3. Sensitivity Review: Focus on high-sensitivity parameters for adjustment
+3. Sensitivity Check: Focus on high-sensitivity parameters for adjustment

 4. Iterative Refinement: Adjust parameters, recalculate, compare scores

-5. Validation: Test optimized parameters on actual parts
+5. Sample Confirmation: Test candidate parameters on actual parts

 Material-Specific Considerations